Maximum principles for stochastic time-changed Volterra games: Abstract

 \section{Abstract}

 We study a stochastic differential game between two players, controlling a forward stochastic Volterra integral equation (FSVIE).
-Each player has his own performance functional to optimize and is associated to a backward stochastic Volterra integral equations (BSVIE).
-The dynamics considered are driven by time-changed Lévy noises with absolutely continuous time-change process.
-We will then consider different information flows, techniques of control under partial information, and the non-anticipating stochastic derivative to prove both necessary and sufficient maximum principles to find Nash equilibria and the related optimal strategies.
-We present the zero-sum game as a particular case.
+Each player has to optimize his own performance functional which includes a backward stochastic differential equation (BSDE).
+The dynamics considered are driven by time-changed Lévy noises, with absolutely continuous time-change process.
+We prove a sufficient maximum principle to characterize Nash equilibria and the related optimal strategies.
+For this we use techniques of control under partial information, and the non-anticipating stochastic derivative.
+The zero-sum game is presented as a particular case.